sgladkoff/goldpan/docs/paralela.md

 Yes, but it is not recommended.
 Text extraction from your files or webpages is a necessary step in the alignment process, and the tool that serves this function is **Grabber**.

 If any materials are uploaded directly to **Aligner**, it will activate **Grabber** to extract the textual content.
-During this stage, unexpected implications may occur due to corrupted encoding or file formats errors, disrupting the queue of tasks in **Aligner** for a long while.
+During this stage, unexpected implications may occur due to corrupted encoding or file format errors, disrupting the queue of tasks in **Aligner** for a long while.
 Such disruptions can be avoided if detected on an earlier stage, while processing data in **Grabber**.

 ### Why does Paralela fail to grab a particular webpage?